Our Founding Story

 The 99% are the state champions, the national qualifiers, the district legends, the players who trained for a decade and never got the big league contract.
 Many retire with no degree, no job skills, no industry experience - nothing to translate their discipline into a second career.
 They look for coaching jobs not because it's their calling, but because it's the only door that's even half-open.

-This reality is so stark that India's most respected coach, Pullela Gopichand, has publicly warned families about the risks of pursuing sport without financial backing - because the system can be unforgiving when there isn't a fallback.
+India's most respected coach, Pullela Gopichand, has publicly warned families about the risks of pursuing sport without financial backing - because the system doesn't catch you when you fall.

 Anup stood on badminton's biggest stages: Arjuna Awardee, Olympian, former India #1.
-He captained the Thomas Cup team and defeated Olympic champion Taufik Hidayat at the 2007 World Championships - one of those matches people still talk about years later.
+He captained the Thomas Cup team and defeated Olympic champion Taufik Hidayat at the 2007 World Championships - one of those matches people still talk about.

 But what stayed with him wasn't applause.

-The three of us aligned on one belief: Athletes don't need motivation.
+Athletes don't need motivation.
 They have that in excess.
-Athletes need a system that doesn't vanish when the spotlight moves.
+They need a system that doesn't vanish when the spotlight moves.

 Prashanth Reddy